 Introductory APR credit cards are great for people who can pay down any balances they charge (or transfer) to the credit card before its 0 percent introductory rate expires.
 What happens when your 0 percent intro APR period ends?
 The credit card issuer will begin applying the regular purchase APR to any balance remaining on the card, as well as any new purchases you charge.

 There are two ways to find your current purchase APR.
 The first way to learn your current purchase APR is by reading your monthly credit card statement.
 Look for a section labeled “Interest Charge Calculation.”
 This is where you will find your current purchase APR.

 If your credit card is currently offering a promotional or introductory APR, this section of your statement will also let you know how much longer the promotional APR will last.
-That way, you can be prepared to pay interest on any balances remaining after your 0 percent intro APR ends—which is especially important if you are using a balance transfer credit card with an intro APR to pay off credit card debt.
+That way, you can be prepared to pay interest on any balances remaining after your 0 percent intro APR ends.

 The other way to find your current purchase APR is by logging into your credit card account online or through the issuer’s app.
-You should be able to find your APR by reviewing your card details—and you can also use your online account to pull up your most recent credit card statement, which will include your current purchase APR.
+You should be able to find your APR by reviewing your card details.
+You can also use your online account to pull up your most recent credit card statement, which will include your current purchase APR.